Role: Graduate Research Fellow (research assistant)

 Duration: November 2005 to July 2008

-The Plant Sciences Pedagogy Project was a three-year, action research-inspired research and development project.
+The Plant Sciences Pedagogy Project was a three-year, action research-inspired research and development project, funded by the Cambridge-MIT Institute (CMI).
 The aims of the project included conducting educational research into pedagogic practices within the Department of Plant Sciences, and co-developing e-learning resources for students and staff development sessions for the Department.

 The project subsequently expanded and Plant Sciences became a partner department in the ‘Teaching for Learning Network’.